fbpx

 Hail has a reputation for causing severe damage, especially when it falls in larger sizes.
 Because the ice pellets fall from the sky at an accelerated rate and can be as large as a grapefruit, most outdoor items and structures will almost always experience some amount of damage.
 It may seem pretty obvious that your roof has the most potential to experience damage during hail, but there are other parts of your home at risk too.

-Windows, screens, gutters and shingles are just a few things in the path of a hailstorm that may not stand a chance.
+Windows, screens, gutters, and shingles are just a few things in the path of a hailstorm that may not stand a chance.
 While the extent of the damage will depend on the size of the hail and the length of the storm, remember that even “small” hail storms can shatter glass and cause injuries.
 It’s important to know that all hail damage is not severe and even small hail dents on shingles can lead to granule loss which decreases their overall lifespan.

 Debris